MA Journalism

 Placements

-You're required to gain industry experience in print, radio, TV or in multimedia journalism.
-Past placements have included BBC Bristol, South West News Service, Bristol Post, Bristol24-7, Ujima Radio and Bauer Media.
+As part of your degree, you're required to gain industry experience at professional journalism outlets.
+Past students have gained placements at the likes of BBC Bristol, South West News Service, Bristol Post, Bristol24-7, Ujima Radio and Bauer Media.

 Fieldwork